 Our short bibliography of Guides to World War I & II Posters lists books that provide background on World War I and World War II posters.
 Some of these books are available at UNT, and some may be available at other libraries or through Interlibrary Loan.

 More books about posters can be identified by doing a subject search in the Library Catalog with the "Collection" field set as "Government Documents".

-Our Citation and Style Guide Web page provides general guidelines for citing various types of publication, including government documents.
+Our Citation and Style Guides Web page provides general guidelines for citing various types of publication, including government documents and legal publications.

 DocsCite, a service provided by the Arizona State University Libraries, automatically constructs a citation for you in MLA or APA format, based on information you enter.

 Several style manuals are available at the Eagle Commons Library Service Desk.